Ondsel-Development/website/docs/account-team/workspaces/create-new/index.md

 ---
-title: Creating a new workspace
+title: Creating a New Workspace
 description: How to create a new workspace on Ondsel Lens
 sidebar_position: 2
 ---